-CT 151-152 Christian Doctrine I and II

-An analysis, interpretation, and critical approach of the fundamental doctrines of the Christian faith.

-CT 351-352 Systematic Theology I and II
+- CT 151-152 Christian Doctrine I and II - An analysis, interpretation, and critical approach of the fundamental doctrines of the Christian faith. - CT 351-352 Systematic Theology I and II A systematic study of the principal theological doctrines of the Christian faith. - CT 431 Introduction to Christian Ethics 3 Credit Hours A study of the way in which Christian theology expresses itself in ethics.

-A systematic study of the principal theological doctrines of the Christian faith.
+3 Credit Hours A historical and exegetical study of the book of Acts and the Pauline Epistles.

-CT 431 Introduction to Christian Ethics

-A study of the way in which Christian theology expresses itself in ethics.